If you’re even remotely familiar with the coaching business, then you’ve probably seen a little buzzword floating around in the blogosphere: niche.

 Health and wellness coaching is another extremely popular type of life coaching.

-While scrolling through Facebook, Instagram, or Twitter, you’ve probably been faced with ridiculously sculpted abs or perfect glutes.
-As health coaches often focus on weight management, muscle building, and aesthetics, it’s easy to see why they’ve become so popular in recent years!
+While scrolling through Facebook, Instagram, or Twitter, you’ve probably faced ridiculously sculpted abs or perfect glutes.
+As health coaches often focus on weight management, muscle building, and aesthetics, it’s easy to see why they’ve become so popular recently!

 Even if a client isn’t interested in becoming an Adonis, health and wellness coaching is still really useful.
 Are your clients looking to balance their energy, sleep well, and feel physically healthier?
 Well, then health and wellness coaching is bound to be a home run!

 If you’re into health coaching, you might have heard of Dr. Mark Hyman.
-He’s a functional medicine physician, best-selling author, and health educator who promotes a holistic approach to health and wellness.
+He’s a functional medicine physician, best-selling author, and health educator promoting a holistic health and wellness approach.

 Recovery Coaches